CodeLingoBot/gomr/README.md

 	go get github.com/turbobytes/gomr

 The following environment variables need to be set.
+Adjust accordingly.

-	export S3_BUCKET=gomr  #S3 bucket we will use for this.
+	export S3_BUCKET=gomr  #Existing S3 bucket we will use for this.
 Its best to use a dedicated bucket. export ETCD_SERVERS="http://127.0.0.1:2379" #Comma separated list of etcd servers export AWS_REGION=ap-southeast-1 #AWS Region
 	export AWS_SECRET_ACCESS_KEY="xxxxxxxxxxxxxx"